What should the customer know about your pricing (e.g., discounts, fees)?

 Crews 4&5 - These guys are our custom landscape project managers that specialize in patios, sprinklers, water features, retaining walls, lawns, plantings, low voltage lighting, etc.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

 Visit the Oregon Landscape Contractors Board website.
 Here's a link:

 This is an indepth guide to consumers on how to select a contractor.

 Along with that, here's some other things you can do:

 1. As to see a portfolio/pictures of jobs similar to what you'd like to have done.

 2. Ask for references.